mmdrozd/Methods/Assignments/07-10_Time-The-Execution-Of-Some-REMARKs/Time-The-Execution-Of-Some-REMARKs.md

 **Detailed instructions for the assignment 07_10_Time-The-Execution-Of-Some-REMARKs on an AWS EC2 instance**

 0. Open your VM
-0. Launch an instance on AWS
+0. Launch an instance on AWS (You might to want to select 30 GiB Size on the Add Storage section)
 0. Open Terminal

    `cd Downloads`
    `ssh -i "[Moniker].pem" ubuntu@ec2-18-222-201-18.us-east2.compute.amazonaws.com` (copy the link given to you by AWS under Connect to your instance using its public DNS)
    `sudo apt update`
    `sudo apt-get upgrade`
-   `sudo apt-get install ubuntu-desktop gnome-panel gnome-settings-daemon metacity nautilus gnome-terminal xfce4 vnc4server`
+   `sudo apt-get install ubuntu-desktop gnome-panel gnome-settings-daemon metacity nautilus gnome-terminal xfce4 vnc4server xfce4-terminal`

    `git clone https://github.com/ccarrollATjhuecon/Methods`

-   `sudo apt install tightvncserver`
+   `sudo apt install tigervnc-standalone-server tigervnc-xorg-extension tigervnc-viewer`

    `vncserver`